 And that’s where most of us break.
 We learn something new, something that’s supposed to help us do a better/faster job.
-We try to use it, and… we actually do worse than before.
-We become slower and make more mistakes.
+Then we try to use it, and… we actually do worse than before, become slower and make more mistakes.

 At that point we start blaming ourselves or the circumstances,

 “I don’t have enough time to learn this properly”